iltommi/qdb-documentation/source/api/c.rst

 .. c:function:: qdb_error_t qdb_get(qdb_handle_t handle, const char * alias, char * content, size_t * content_length)

-    Retrieves an :term:`entry`'s content from the quasardb server.
+    Retrieves an entry's content from the quasardb server.
 The caller is responsible for allocating and freeing the provided buffer.

     If the entry does not exist, the function will fail and return ``qdb_e_alias_not_found``.